munix-os/munix/README.md

 # Munix

-munix is my (new) attempt at writing a proper unix clone, without straying away for a month (or two) to add completly unnecessary and complicated features.
+Munix is my (new) attempt at writing a proper unix clone, without straying away for a month (or two) to add completly unnecessary and complicated features.

 ## Building